When do the disguised remuneration rules apply? How do they apply? When does the loan charge apply? What options for settlement are available?

 • An election could be made to spread the Loan Charge equally across three years.
 The deadline was 30 September 2020 but HMRC will consider late elections in some circumstances.
 See Statement of Practice 1 for details.

-• In September 2019 the Chancellor commissioned an independent review of the loan charge by Sir Amyas Morse which was reported upon on 20 December 2019.
-This announced several changes included in Finance Act 2020 which excluded certain loans from the charge.
-See Disguised remuneration loan chargefor full details.
+• In September 2019, the Chancellor commissioned an independent review of the loan charge by Sir Amyas Morse, which was reported upon on 20 December 2019.
+This announced several changes included in Finance Act 2020, which excluded certain loans from the charge:

 What is a Disguised Remuneration (DR) loan?

-• If you worked for someone as a paid director, employee or on a self-employed basis and you agreed to receive a loan instead of any salary or wages that you understood you would never have to repay, the loan is described as a disguised remuneration loan.
+• If you worked for someone as a paid director, employee or on a self-employed basis and you agreed to receive a loan or similar non-taxable element as part of your salary or wages, which you understood would not be repaid, the loan is described as a disguised remuneration loan.

-• The aim of this is to avoid tax and NICs and where there is an employer they also avoid NICs.
+• The aim of this is to avoid tax and NICs.
+Where there is an employer, they also avoid NICs.

-• In some industries, low-paid employees were paid with loans via umbrella and similar companies and some of these employees appear to be genuine victims and unintentional tax avoiders.
+• In some industries, low-paid employees were paid with loans via umbrella and similar companies; some of these employees appear to be genuine victims and unintentional tax avoiders.

 What settlement options are there?